 The government-wide financial statements use the flow of economic resources measurement focus and the accrual basis of accounting.
 Under this method, generally, all revenues, expenses, gains, losses, assets, and liabilities should be recognized when the economic exchange takes place.
 The government-wide financial statements report all of the assets, liabilities, revenues, expenses, and gains and losses of the entire government.
 These financial statements do not report fund information.
-Instead they focus on two specific types of activities performed by the government, "governmental activities" and, when applicable, "business type activities".
-Governmental and proprietary fund types are included in the governmental and, when applicable, business type activities reported in the government-wide financial statements and therefore utilize the measurement focus and basis of accounting applicable to these statements.
+Instead they focus on two specific types of activities performed by the government, "governmental activities" and, when applicable, "business type activities reported in the government-wide financial statements and therefore utilize the measurement focus and basis of accounting applicable to these statements.
 Fiduciary funds are not reported in the government-wide financial statements.